technocrat/GeoIDs.jl/docs/src/api/setup.md

 ## Census Data Management

-Functions for downloading and loading Census geographic data:
+Functions for managing Census geographic data:

 ```@docs
 download_county_shapefile
 extract_shapefile
 load_counties_to_db
 ```

+> **Note**: The `download_county_shapefile` function now uses a local shapefile from the GeoIDs.jl/data directory instead of downloading it from the internet.

 ## Module Index